wangzhe3224/quant-box/content/posts/serverless-2-lambda/index.en.md

 - A lot of async function can make tracking/debugging system hard.
 - Lambda's 10 gb resource limit is not great ( there is another serverless service call `Fargate` is designed for larger computation. )

+With those in mind, we know that `lambda` probably **not suitable for low latency trading components.
+And if a computation takes more than 10gb memory and more then 15 min to finish, `lambda` is not the right tool**.

+The other aspect is that, if you have a computation running 24 hours continuously, `lambda` is not the right tool. `Fargate` is the one in serverless toolbox.

 ## Last thought

 AWS `lambda` is the fundamental building block of serverless architecture.